-General four-step procedure to calculate F{MSY} and MSY B{trigger}
+General four-step procedure to calculate FMSY and MSY Btrigger

-- F{MSY} should initially be calculated based on an evaluation with the inclusion of stochasticity in a population (i.e. recruitment, M, maturity, growth) and fishery (e.g. selectivity) as well as assessment/advice error.
-This is a constant F, which should provide maximum yield without biomass constraints (without MSY B{trigger}).
+- F{MSY} should initially be calculated based on an evaluation with the inclusion of stochasticity in population (i.e., recruitment, M, maturity, growth) and fishery (e.g. selectivity) as well as assessment/advice error.
+This is a constant F which should give maximum yield without biomass constraints (without MSY B{trigger}).
 Error is included as this is the condition analogous to management strategy evaluations (MSEs) that will prevail in practice.
-Note that in order to ensure consistency between the precautionary and the MSY frameworks, F{MSY} is not allowed to be above F{pa}; therefore, if the F{MSY} value calculated initially is above F{pa}, F{MSY} is reduced to F{pa}. - 2.
+Note: To ensure consistency between the precautionary and the MSY frameworks, F{MSY} is not allowed to be above F{pa}; therefore, if the F{MSY} value calculated initially is above F{pa}, F{MSY} is reduced to F{pa}. - 2.
 MSY B{trigger} should be selected to safeguard against an undesirable or unexpected low SSB when fishing at F{MSY}, following the process described below. - 3.
-The ICES MSY AR should be evaluated to check that the F{MSY} and MSY B{trigger} combination fulfils the precautionary criterion of having less than 5% annual probability of SSB < B{lim} in the long term.
-The evaluation must include realistic assessment/advice error and stochasticity in population biology and fishery selectivity. - If the precautionary criterion evaluated in point 3 is not met, then F{MSY} should be reduced from the value calculated above until the precautionary criterion is met (i.e. reduce F{MSY} to F{MSY} = F{pa}).
+The ICES MSY AR should be evaluated to check that the F{MSY} and MSY B{trigger} combination fulfils the precautionary criterion of having a less than 5% annual probability of SSB < B{lim} in the long term.
+The evaluation must include realistic assessment/advice error and stochasticity in population biology and fishery selectivity. - 4.
+If the precautionary criterion evaluated in point 3 is not met, then F{MSY} should be reduced from the value calculated above until the precautionary criterion is met (i.e. reduce F{MSY} to $F{MSY} = F{p.05}$).

 The final results of this process (steps 1-4) are the values of F{MSY} and MSY $B{trigger}$.
-ICES provides these values in the advice sheet and uses them to formulate MSY advice and to evaluate the stock status in relation to MSY reference points.
-The properties of these values are similar to but not the same as F and biomass triggers in an MSE (ICES, 2020a).
-Step 1 and 2 of this process is discussed in the following sections.
+ICES enters these values to the advice sheet and uses them to formulate MSY advice and to evaluate the stock status in relation to MSY reference points.
+The properties of these values are similar to F and biomass triggers in an MSE.
+Steps 1 and 2 in this process are elaborated on in the following sections.

-Step 1: F{MSY}
+Step 1: FMSY

-F{MSY} should initially be calculated based on an evaluation that includes stochasticity in a population and selectivity, as well as assessment/advice error.
-This initial F{MSY} is a constant F, which should provide maximum yield without biomass constraints (without MSY $B{trigger}$).
+F{MSY} should initially be calculated based on an evaluation that includes stochasticity in population and selectivity as well as assessment/advice error.
+This initial F{MSY} is a constant F which should give maximum yield without biomass constraints (without MSY $B{trigger}$).
 Error is included as this is the condition analogous to management strategy evaluations (MSEs) that will prevail in practice.
-Note that in order to ensure consistency between the precautionary and the MSY frameworks, F{MSY} is not allowed to be above F{pa} ; therefore, if the F{MSY} value calculated initially is above F{pa} , F{MSY} is reduced to F{pa} .
+Note: To ensure consistency between the precautionary and the MSY frameworks, F{MSY} is not allowed to be above F{pa} ; therefore, if the F{MSY} value calculated initially is above F{pa} , F{MSY} is reduced to F{pa} .

-The following guidance on the selection of S-R relationships for estimating F{MSY} is mostly extracted from the WKMSYREF3 report (ICES, 2015), where much of this work was carried out, with some additions after the WKMSYREF4 meeting (ICES, 2016).
+The following guidance on the selection of S-R relationships for estimating F{MSY} is mostly extracted from the WKMSYREF3 report (ICES, 2015), where much of this work was done, with some additions after the WKMSYREF4 meeting (ICES, 2016).

 The stock-recruitment relationship is crucial in the estimation of F{MSY} and the risk of falling below precautionary biomass reference points.
 Therefore, substantial effort in the WKMSYREF3 workshop was dedicated to providing guidelines for best practice in the estimation of stock-recruitment relationships.
 In the workshop, four different S-R relationships were used: Ricker (Ricker, 1954), Beverton-Holt (Beverton and Holt, 1957), segmented regression, and Cadigan (Cadigan, 2013).
-Others may also be utilized if they are consistent with biological knowledge of the stock.
-The resulting guidelines are provided in Table 16.4.3.1.4.
+Others may also be used if they are consistent with biological knowledge of the stock.
+The resulting guidelines are given in Table 12.4.3.1.4.